 Energy Star-labeled appliances and electronics save consumers money because they use significantly less energy than the average competitor.
 But among Energy Star products, some are more efficient than others.
 For the first time the government will clearly identify these "most efficient" products so consumers can easily spot the products that will save the most on electricity bills.

-The "most efficient" initiative launched this week with lists of clothes washers, televisions and central air conditioners and air source heat pump equipment.
-Refrigerators are coming soon.
+The "most efficient" initiative lists clothes washers, televisions, central air conditioners and air source heat pump equipment and Refrigerators, among others.
+New to the list this year are windows, computer monitors and ceiling and vent fans.

 The Energy Star program recommends replacing central air conditioners that are more than 12 years old, estimating that homeowners could save over $300 annually on electricity costs by choosing an Energy Star model.
 Televisions that don't meet Energy Star standards can use as much electricity as refrigerators, and options on the "most efficient" list range from $129 15-inch models to $2,700 55-inch HDTVs.
 Energy Star clothes washers use less than two-thirds the energy of average models, and half the water.